NiamhOL/Project-2019/README.md

 ![iris](https://raw.githubusercontent.com/ritchieng/machine-learning-dataschool/master/images/03_iris.png)

+The dataset became a test case for many statistical classification techniques in machine learning.

 ## Task

 The aim of this project is to give an overview of Fisher's Iris Dataset, by using Python programming lanuage for statistical analysis.
+In this project I have included the more interesting analyses of the data.

 ## Getting started